link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 s -> g: Access the file
 ```

-Similar to what we did in the [Identity Provider](#identity-provider) section,
+Similar to the principles discussed in the [Identity Provider](#identity-provider) section,
-the resource service (**GoogleDrive**) must **not** let the application keep the user credentials (passwords, access tokens)
+it's crucial that the resource service (in this case, **Google Drive**)
+**does not** permit the application to store the user's credentials,
+such as passwords or comprehensive access tokens.
-as they fully represent the user and therefore can be used to perform **any actions**.
+These credentials fully represent the user and could be misused to perform **any action** as that user.

-Instead, we should create a different credential for the application,
+Instead, a more secure approach involves creating distinct credentials specifically for the application.
-which is limitted to granted permissions.
+These credentials are limited to the permissions explicitly granted by the user.

 #### OAuth2.0